U.S. News Rankings

 |SAT/ACT scores must be received by||March 1|

-The student-faculty ratio at College at Brockport--SUNY is 17:1, and the school has 39.6 percent of its classes with fewer than 20 students.
-The most popular majors at College at Brockport--SUNY include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Education; Psychology; and English Language and Literature/Letters.
-The average freshman retention rate, an indicator of student satisfaction, is 84.8 percent.
+The student-faculty ratio at College at Brockport--SUNY is 18:1, and the school has 40 percent of its classes with fewer than 20 students.
+The most popular majors at College at Brockport--SUNY include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Education; Homeland Security, Law Enforcement, Firefighting and Related Protective Services; and Psychology.
+The average freshman retention rate, an indicator of student satisfaction, is 84 percent.

 |Student gender distribution|